JureSeselj/kiteboarding-club/README.md

 ## User Stories
 * As a user, I want to know that the club is well established.
-* As a user, I want the website to give me information about what is the coast for kiteboarding or paddle boarding courses.
+* As a user, I want the website to give me information about the price for kiteboarding or paddle boarding courses.
 * As a user, I want to be able to easily contact the club.
 * As a user, I want to be able to make contact with the club via several different methods, i.e. social media.
 * As a user, I want to be able to easily navigate through the website.